 The University of South Florida Botanical Gardens

 For a nominal admission fee, you can explore this living museum with more than 3,000 types of plants.
 The USF Botanical Gardens are set in a series of collections, so you can tour the bromeliads, palms, and flowering trees on one side of the parking lot before moving on to the rainforest, succulents, and carnivorous plants.
-While the primary focus is as an outdoor classroom and research facility, the 16 acres are a pleasant escape in the middle of Tampa, and a good place to get help from an expert gardening service in Florida.
+While the primary focus is as an outdoor classroom and research facility, the 16 acres are a pleasant escape in the middle of Tampa.

 Home gardeners will appreciate that each plant is named with its species and origin, so you can see how the several tropical and subtropical plants fare in Florida weather.
 While there are plenty of native species, a majority hail from other continents, like the red hat plant from the Himalayas, desert roses from eastern Africa, and blue sage from India.
 Though it’s weather-dependent, if you visit during early spring, you might be able to catch the inflorescent corpse flower, pretty but putrescent, native to Indonesia.